evilsocket/xray/README.md

 ## License

-This project is copyleft of [Simone Margaritelli](https://www.evilsocket.net/) and released under the GPL 3 license.
+XRay was made with ♥  by [Simone Margaritelli](https://www.evilsocket.net/) and it's released under the GPL 3 license.

 The files in the `wordlists` folder have been taken from various open source tools accross several weeks and I don't remember all of them.
 If you find the wordlist of your project here and want to be mentioned, feel free to open an issue or send a pull request.